Höpt Soda, Lion Dairy & Drinks

 - second stage of In Situ Concept Deep Dive and Refinement

-We recruited a core team including local and overseas R&D experts so that we could fast-track liquids development in conjunction with flavor houses and imported samples, as well as a broader team of deep knowledge sectors.
+We recruited a core team including local and overseas R&D experts so that we could fast-track liquids development in conjunction with flavour houses and imported samples, as well as a broader team of deep knowledge sectors.

 Consumer engagement was critical, so we recruited bullseye early adopter consumers and immersed ourselves in their lives – maintaining ongoing dialogue over the 5 weeks.